iamananthganesan/revamp-next-js/README.md

                             Prisma Studio - http://localhost:5555/

                             Quick Re-cap
-                                -Design Schema with prismaliser (model name along with colum names and its datatypes)
+                                -Design Schema with prismaliser (model name along with column names and its datatypes)

                                 -Create Database in Postgress Neon DB which is server less